-Week of Monday, March 5, 2018
+Week of Monday, March 5, 2018 GOAL:

-To learn self-control and its impact on our relationships with one another and with God
+To learn how to demonstrate self-control through our relationships

+OBJECTIVE:

 To identify one way you can show self-control in your daily life, even when it is difficult

+ESTIMATED DURATION:

 3 hours

+SUPPLIES NEEDED:

-- 1. copy of Remember the Titans, or another appropriate movie on self-control
+- 1. copy of August Rush, or another appropriate movie on self-control

 - 2. projector or television, and speaker

 - 3. meal ingredients

+OPENING PRAYER

+In the name of the Father, and the Son, and the Holy Spirit.

 O Holy Spirit, grace me with your fruit - love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

+Amen.